 Risk level: Low to moderate.

-Naturally the higher the rates the better for the holder.
-As a cautionary note, you are subject to the regulatory activities and monetary policies of the economy in which you hold the bonds so choose where you buy very wisely.
+Naturally the higher the rates the better for you.
+As a cautionary note, you will be subjected to the regulatory activities and monetary policies of the country in which you hold the bonds.
+Choose where you buy very wisely.

 Risk level: Moderate to high.